-Leading cause of claims on horse health insurance
+Top causes of horse health insurance claims

-Gastric ulcers is the leading cause for horse owners making a claim against their health horse insurance policy.
-According to the latest figures released by SEIB Insurance Brokers, gastric ulcers accounts for 71% of claims for digestive disorders in 2023 with more than half of claims costing over £3,000.
-Colic also triggered a high number of claims.
+Gastric ulcers was the leading cause for horse health insurance claims by SEIB Insurance Brokers’s customers.
+Ulcers accounts for 71% of claims and more than half of these were for over £3,000.

-This is a rise of £700 compared to 2022, when the cost of gastric ulcers claims averaged £2,459 and accounted for slightly fewer claims — 59%.
+This is a rise of £700 compared to 2022, when the cost of gastric ulcers claims averaged £2,459 and accounted for slightly fewer claims (59%).

-SEIB also revealed that another leading cause for claims in 2023 was horses who had suffered an external injury as a result of an accident or trauma, such as a fall, kick or cut.
-The average cost of these was just over £1,100 and 50% occurred while the horse was stabled or turned out, rather than being ridden.
+The average cost of these claims was just over £1,100 and 50% occurred while the horse was stabled or turned out, rather than being ridden.

-Claims for degenerative disease and development disorder averaged £2,232, with both forelimbs being the most common cause and accounting for over a quarter of claims.
 Pay outs for other lameness averaged £2,474.
-Of these claims, 24% were caused by disease or injury while problems with tendons and ligaments in one or both hindlegs triggered 16% of claims.
+Of these claims, 24% were caused by disease or injury, while problems with tendons and ligaments in one or both hindlegs triggered 16% of claims.

 Vets fees for teeth, gums and jaw disease was the sixth most claimed for, while a high number of claims for spavin and kissing spines means these conditions also appear in SEIB’s top 10 reasons for horse health insurance claims last year.